runway-project/AirplanePlus/README.md

 # AirplanePlusPlus
 A spin off of AirplanePlus focused on introducing further content inline with the style of existing parts, and fixing bugs caused by the mod being outdated

+(credits go to Blackheart612 for making and maintaining AP+)

 ## New Parts On The List For Future Updates:
   - Eurofighter Typhoon Cockpit